Current Course Offerings

 This class was formerly listed as STAT 112.
 This course must be taken in conjunction with STAT 1110 to count to the SRDA minor.

-Rommel Regis (MW 12 pm - 1:30 pm)
+Paul Sabin (MW 12 pm - 1:30 pm)

 Further development of the material in STAT 1110, in particular the analysis of variance, multiple regression, non-parametric procedures and the analysis of categorical data.
 Data analysis via statistical packages.
 This course may be taken concurrently with the prerequisite with instructor permission.